St. Thomas Cathedral, Mumbai: History

 The name of the nearby Churchgate Station refers to this church.

 One of the gates in the fort, which the East India Company had built to protect their settlement, was the entrance to the St. Thomas Church.
 It was called Churchgate.
 That is why the whole area towards the west of the church is called "Churchgate" even today.
 The street leading to the church was originally called Churchgate Street, and was later renamed like many streets in Bombay, and is now known as Veer Nariman Road.

-The island of Bombay, which was a Portuguese possession became a part of the dowry of the Portuguese princess, Infanta Catherine of Braganza on her marriage to Charles II of England under the Anglo Portuguese treaty of June 1661.
+The island of Bombay was a Portuguese possession which became a part of the dowry of the Portuguese princess, Infanta Catherine of Braganza on her marriage to Charles II of England under the Anglo-Portuguese Marriage Treaty of June 1661.
 In 1668, King Charles transferred it to the East India Company for a loan of pounds Sterling 50,000 at 6% interest, and with a rental of pounds Sterling 10 per annum.

 Gerald Aungier was placed in charge of the British East India Company's newly acquired factories at Surat and Bombay, which had until then belonged to Portugal.
 As governor of Bombay from 1672 to 1677, Angier built a church, a hospital, a court of justice and other civic amenities on the English model, and fortified the company's commercial establishment.
 The foundation stone for the church was laid in 1676, on Bombay Green, at the present site of the St. Thomas' Cathedral, but over 40 years elapsed before construction could be completed.
 Richard Cobbe, the chaplain, completed the construction of the building between 1715 and 1718.
 It was opened for divine service on Christmas Day 1718, and since then has served continuously as an Anglican place of worship.
 However, in 1816 the church was dedicated to St. Thomas, the apostle, by Thomas Middleton, the first Bishop of Kolkata.

 The church was consecrated as a cathedral in July 1837 concurrent with the appointment of the first Bishop of Bombay, Thomas Carr.
 The tower and the clock at the western end were added in 1838.
 About 25 years later a major renovation scheme was launched to enlarge the chancel.
 This was completed by 1865.

 King George V and Queen Mary attended divine service at the church in 1911 prior to their departure to the third Delhi Durbar held in the Coronation Park, Delhi.
 They occupied the chairs in the first row and the chairs have been preserved until now with names of the King and Queen written in brass plates.

 A fountain stands at the entrance of the church.
 It was financed by Parsi entrepreneur and philanthropist Cowasji Jehangir Readymoney.
 It was designed by George Gilbert Scott and installed in the 1870s.

 Memorials

-The cathedral contains many carved stone memorials from the eras of Company rule in India and the British Raj.
+The cathedral contains many carved stone memorials from the eras of Company rule in India and the British Raj in India.
 Significant among this number: